How to Make Xi’an Famous Foods’ Famous Daily Bread

 Give us this day our daily bread—and when I say daily bread I genuinely mean the “daily bread” from Xi’an Famous Foods: a circular pan fried disc with a fluffy center that sandwiches the New York-based chain’s celebrated spicy cumin lamb burger.

 This style of bread, which can also be referred to as mo, is found all over Shaanxi province in China.
-It’s not a leavened bread, but more akin to a flatbread with a crispy grilled exterior and soft, pillowy interior—meaning it won’t take hours of your life of proofing and waiting and sighing to make.
-It can be used in pao mo, a hot soup where the sprinkles of cubed bread absorb the fragrance of lamb, as buns for a stewed pork sandwich, or eaten as is.
+The daily bread is more akin to a flatbread with a crispy grilled exterior and soft, pillowy interior—meaning it won’t take hours of your life of proofing and waiting and sighing to make.
+That being said, the recipe calls for a small amount of yeast and roughly 30 minutes of resting for the bread to build its structure.

 - 2 cups (250 g) all-purpose flour or high-gluten flour